In this issue:

 - In Case You Missed It

-Thank you again for your continued support of PPHP and our mission to empower individuals to determine their own sexual health and reproductive futures.
-I encourage you to follow us on Facebook, Twitter, or Instagram to stay up-to-date on what is happening at PPHP and issues related to sexual and reproductive health care.
+Thank you for your continued support of PPHP.
+We could not do this work without you.
+To get the latest information, follow us on Facebook, Twitter, or Instagram to learn what is happening at PPHP and issues related to sexual and reproductive health care.
+Please share our posts so your friends and family stay informed as well.

 President & CEO